Spiking and collapsing in large noise limits of SDEs: Abstract

 \section{Abstract}

-We analyze strong noise limit of some stochastic differential equations.
-We focus on the particular case of Belavkin equations, arising from quantum measurements, where Bauer and Bernard pointed out an intriguing behavior.
+We analyze the strong noise limit of one-dimensional stochastic differential equations (SDEs).

-As the noise grows larger, the solutions exhibits locally a collapsing, that is to say converge to jump processes, very reminiscent of a metastability phenomenon.
+Our initial motivation comes from continuous measurements of open quantum systems.
+In this context, Bauer, Bernard and Tilloy pointed out an intriguing behavior.
+As the noise grows larger, the solutions exhibit locally a collapsing, that is to say, converge to pure jump processes very reminiscent of a metastability phenomenon.
 But surprisingly the limiting jump process is decorated by a spike process.

-We completely prove these statements for an archetypal one dimensional diffusion.
-The proof is robust and can easily be adapted to a large class of one dimensional diffusions.
+We give a precise meaning to the convergence and completely prove these statements for a large class of one-dimensional diffusions, thanks to a robust strategy of proof.